-The last 5 columns in appendix 1 show the exception reports.
+The last 5 columns in Appendix 1 show the exception reports.
 They contain summaries of the following:

-- What is preventing or limiting improvement. - What actions are being done, or need to be done, to ensure improvement - The named leads for these actions. - Links to relevant partner strategies and priorities as well as name of any corrective action plans. - The name of the Board(s) leading on implementation of any corrective action plan.
+- What is preventing or limiting improvement - What actions are being done, or need to be done, to ensure improvement - The named leads for these actions. - Links to relevant partner strategies and priorities as well as the name of any corrective action plans - The name of the Board(s) leading on implementation of any corrective action plan

-The performance dashboard has been designed this way to avoid duplicating all the work of the other Boards whilst enabling the HWB to have:
+The performance dashboard has been designed this way to avoid duplicating all the work of the other Boards whilst enabling the Health and Wellbeing Board to have:

-- 1. an overview of current progress against the HWS priorities - 2. easily identify where adequate progress is not being made - 3. assure itself that adequate steps are being undertaken to overcome the challenges and begin to reverse poor performance.
+- 1. an overview of current progress against the Health and Wellbeing Strategy priorities - 2. easily identify where adequate progress is not being made - 3. assure itself that adequate steps are being undertaken to overcome the challenges and begin to reverse poor performance

-While detailed delivery or improvement plans will not be reported to the Board, it is expected that accountable leads will maintain plans for improvement to ensure that actions are planned and impact monitored.
+Whilst detailed delivery or improvement plans will not be reported to the Board, it is expected that accountable leads will maintain plans for improvement to ensure that actions are planned and impact monitored.